INJURED IN UBER CAR ACCIDENT – MN ATTORNEYS

 Period 3: This period starts once the rider is in the Uber car and ends when the rider exits the car and the driver marks the trip as ended.

 If you’re involved in an accident with an Uber driver under Period 3 — it means you are a passenger at the time of the accident.
 In other words, you are not a pedestrian or another driver.
 This means the accident is necessarily between your Uber driver and someone else — not yourself — as could be the case in Periods 1 and 2.
 Because of that, Uber adds uninsured motorist coverage to this period because that other party may be at fault and they may not have any auto insurance at all.
 In that case, Uber will cover you as well with its additional uninsured motorist coverage.
 The total liability Uber is willing to take on in Period 3 is the same as in Period 2, which is $1 million.
 Uber carries the most insurance for Period 3 because that’s when an Uber passenger is most at risk because he or she is completely in the hands of the Uber driver during this period.

-If you sustain an injury in a car accident with an Uber vehicle, please call us for a free consultation with a lawyer regarding your rights and the insurance issues.
-Pam Rochlin and David Rochlin are experienced MN car accident lawyers, getting fair compensation for hundreds of people injured throughout Minnesota.
+If you sustain an injury in a car accident with an Uber or Lyft vehicle in Minneapolis, St. Paul, or anywhere in MN, please call us for a free consultation with a lawyer regarding your rights and the insurance issues.
+Pam Rochlin and David Rochlin are top MN car accident lawyers, getting fair compensation for hundreds of people injured throughout Minnesota.